sunsided/frdm-kl25z-marg-fusion/README.md

 - MATLAB interfacing at up 800 Hz over serial port
   - serial protocol decoder
   - visual representation of the measured accelerations at 60 FPS with virtual horizon; for an older version https://www.youtube.com/watch?v=RunpaR2PdHQ

+### Sensor Fusion ###

+- Standard Kalman filter in Q16 fixed point using [libfixkalman](https://github.com/sunsided/libfixkalman)
+- Direct estimation of DCM axes as described in
+*A DCM Based Orientation Estimation Algorithm with an Inertial Measurement Unit and a Magnetic Compass* (Nguyen Ho Quoc Phuong et al., [J.UCS 15.4](http://www.jucs.org/jucs_15_4/a_dcm_based_orientation))
+- Quaternion conversion for transfer